bayzidhosen/Web-Automation-on-OrangeHRM-Website-with-Selenium-TestNG/README.md

 + Allure
 ## How to run this project
 + Clone this project
-+ Hit the following command into the terminal:[.m gradle clean test]
++.m Hit the following command into the terminal: gradle clean test